p2pu/boston-2019-course/modules/Your superpower/_posts/2019-01-01-using-your-superpower-for-good-(when-it’s-convenient).md

 Benefits, Vacation, and Paychecks
 - What benefits would you need?
+   - Health insurance?
+   - Auto insurance?
-Health insurance?
-Auto insurance?
-Life insurance?
+   - Life insurance?
+   - Super-vision insurance?
+- Finding a backup when you need to take a vacation
+- Funding